Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Further tables on simulation results for

 \section{Further tables on simulation results for $p=2$}

-We provide further tables for the results described in Section \ref{sec:p-2-simulations}.
+We provide further tables for the results described in Section 4.2.
 Tables \ref{tab:p_2_case2_whole} and \ref{tab:p_2_case2_int} provide RMSE values for estimating the dose response surface $H$ and the interaction $h_{12}$, respectively, under the QR setup.
 Tables \ref{tab:p_2_case3_whole} and \ref{tab:p_2_case3_int} provide RMSE values for estimating the dose response surface $H$ and the interaction $h_{12}$, respectively, under the MIS setup.
-Details on the QR and MIS setups are provided in Section \ref{sec:p-2-simulations}.
+Table \ref{tab:p_2_case3_varsel} provides the proportion of times each method misclassifies the detected interaction as null in the MIS scenario, obtained over $R = 100$ replicates.
+For the Bayesian approaches SAID and MixSelect, we declare the interaction to be non-null if the posterior inclusion probability (PIP) is greater than or equal to $0.5$.
+Details on the QR and MIS setups are provided in Section 4.2.